logan-barsell/logans_run-site/docs/MERCH_CONFIG_GUIDE.md

 **Requirements:**

-- External store URL
+- External store URL (optional)

 **Configuration:**

-- **Store URL**: Full URL to your external store
+- **Store URL**: Full URL to your external store (optional - if left blank, the Store nav link will not appear)

 ## Navigation Behavior

 - The "Store" nav item only appears when a valid merch config exists
 - If no config exists, the nav item is hidden and `/store` redirects to 404
-- For external stores, users are automatically redirected to the configured URL
+- For external stores with a valid URL, users are automatically redirected to the configured URL
+- For external stores with an empty URL, the Store nav link will not appear

 ## API Endpoints